sakshijain009/Just-Problems/README.md

 * Recursion
   * Power in linear and logarithmic time
 * Rod Cutting Problem
-* 2D linked list from matrix in c
 * Heapify in C
-* Binary Search linked list in C
 * Weighted scheduling in DP and Greedy
 * Longest Palindromic Subsequence
 * Merge Overlapping Intervals